loeksnokes/code-with-ai-lab/exercises/mini-projects/project-data-modelling/README.md

-# iris_analysis.ipynb — Task summary
+# Data Modelling — Task summary

 Goal
 - use copilot to generate running code following the markdown descriptions in the iris_analysis.ipynb notebook